asyncapi/website/pages/blog/json-schema-beyond-validation.md

 Even though we allow other formats such as Avro, OpenAPI 3.x and Swagger 2.x, RAML schemas in its place, as soon as it hits the parser (which most tooling utilizes), said formats are converted to JSON Schema draft 7 to ensure a [common structure for tooling](https://github.com/asyncapi/parser-js/blob/826b36922260254ba23d162cda309fc72f552c49/lib/models/message.js#L20).

 However, in tooling, many times you do not want to validate data, but know the structure of the data.
 For example for the payload of messages, in specific programming languages, how do you represent such data so it is easier to interact with, such as classes that represent the payload?
-This is the heart of the problem, how do you take validation rules and process them to data definitions?

 ## Quick intro to JSON Schema